-I’ve mentioned a few times before that my in-laws are Italian, and so over the years I learned how to make many classic Italian dishes.
-Many of these dishes, like homemade manicotti, cannoli, linguine and clams, I’ve learned by watching and helping my mother-in-law and aunt at various get togethers, but other dishes, I’ve come to teach myself so that I can learn more about their traditions.
-And, if I’m being honest, work my way into the family as the favorite. ?
+I’ve mentioned a few times before that I have friends and family who are Italian, and so over the years I learned how to make many classic Italian dishes.
+Many of these dishes, like homemade manicotti, cannoli, linguine and clams, I’ve learned by watching and helping at various get togethers, but other dishes, I’ve come to teach myself so that I can learn more about their traditions.
+And, if I’m being honest, work my way as the favorite.

 This Lemon Ricotta Cake is one of those classic recipes I’ve learned to make.
 Traditionally this cake is left simple and made with only ricotta cheese, however, I’ve added lemon since it goes incredibly well with ricotta.

-I’ve made this cake a few times for various gatherings, and my MIL absolutely loves it.
-She is not a fan on heavy desserts and loves the light flavor and airy, velvety texture this cake provides.
+I’ve made this cake a few times for various gatherings, and my family absolutely loves it.
+They are not a fan of heavy desserts and love the light flavor and airy, velvety texture this cake provides.
 And to add an additional pop of texture and fresh flavors, I’ve added fresh seasonal blueberries.

-Not only is this cake a nod to my Italian family and culture (that I’ve embraced with open arms!!), like I said both my FIL and Dad love lemon and fruit flavored desserts so this easy Lemon Ricotta Cake recipe is the perfect thing to whip for Father’s Day or all summer long when you need a simple, yet elegant dinner party dessert.
+Not only is this cake a nod to that Italian culture (that I’ve embraced with open arms!!), this easy Lemon Ricotta Cake recipe is the perfect thing to whip for Father’s Day or all summer long when you need a simple, yet elegant dinner party dessert.